box1273002/Entrepreneurship/Business_Plan.md

 ### Scenario 1 - “First Use”:

 1. **Unhappy User -** User is unhappy with their self-control and notices that they want to be more productive.
-2. **Installing FOCO -** User goes to the Apple or Google Play Store to install FOCO.
+2. **Installing FOCO -** User goes to the Google Play Store (or in future Apple app store) to install FOCO.
 3. **Account Creation -** User creates an account.
 4. **Credits Page -** User is then directed to the credits page, where they can adjust how their apps would lose/gain credits that they can use.
 5. **Configuring Credits Settings -** User configures credit settings.